The World Bank and Gender

 - differences in voice; decision making authority in households and society

 It also recommends four priority areas for action:

 - reducing excess female mortality and closing education gaps where they remain

 - improving access to economic opportunities for women

 - increasing women’s voice and agency in the household and in society

 - limiting the reproduction of gender inequality across generations.

-Explore the World Bank Development Report and dip into one or more chapters in the full text section, videos and graphs of interest to you.
+Download the World Bank Development Report 2012 from the World Bank Repository.
+Dip into one or more chapters of interest to you.